 For a birds-eye look at the island, grab a ticket for the Singapore Flyer, the local version of the London Eye.
 Standing 165m tall, the ferris wheel offers the best views in the country.
 If jetlag has you up before dawn, take advantage of the extended hours at the Botanic Gardens.
 Open each day from 5am until midnight, the 74-hectare tropical garden has gorgeous orchids and palms, and is an oasis from the bustling city.

 Tanjong Pagar, the hotel’s neighborhood, is home to the highest concentration of Michelin-starred restaurants in the country.
-Head out in search of the best of the best, including Rhubarb, for contemporary French dishes including silky foie gras with the namesake ingredient, and an excellent assortment of French cheese.
-For casual local favourites, try thee Hainanese chicken rice at the Maxwell Centre, at stalls like Tian Tian Chicken Rice.
+Head out in search of the best of the best, including Rhubarb, for contemporary French dishes including an excellent assortment of French cheese.
+For casual local favourites, try the Hainanese chicken rice at the Maxwell Centre (1 Kadayanallur Street), at stalls like Tian Tian Chicken Rice.
 The French food in Singapore is surprisingly excellent.
 Brasserie Gavroche, near the hotel, nails the Parisian vibe with stellar steak tartare.